 The Accessibility Inspector provides a means to access important information exposed to assistive technologies on the current page via the accessibility tree.
 Must have basic knowledge of HTML.

-- Microsoft Edge DevTools: Accessibility
+- Microsoft Edge DevTools: Accessibility-testing features

 Similar to Firefox Inspector, view the accessible properties assigned to the selected element.
 Must have a basic understanding of DevTools

 - Colour Contrast Analyser

 Easy to use free application, available for Windows and Mac.
 Check foreground & background color combinations using an eyedropper tool from anywhere on the screen, including non-web based applications

 Firefox extension displays color contrast ratios in a sidebar, and flags the color combinations that fail WCAG contrast requirements.